House Of Maths Shows and Workshops are currently for Preschool through to Year 8.

 (Primary): Yes – usually to start off the day.
 This can help your school to “get the best of both worlds” if you are considering a day of workshops rather than shows.

 For shows, could the school please provide one or two long tables (a 6-foot trestle table is ideal), and access to your projector or smart-board.
 Barney will bring Powerpoint slides on both laptop and USB stick ready to plug into your projector or PC.
 For shows Barney will also provide a P.A. system with microphone and music.
-For workshops the school may be asked to provide an individual whiteboard and pen between two students, and the facility to display some Powerpoint slides is useful for most and essential for some of the workshops.
+The facility to display some Powerpoint slides is useful for most and essential for some of the workshops.

 This depends predominantly on travel from Bournemouth.